-Blood Collected From Mosquitoes May One Day Be Forensic Evidence
+Blood Collected From Mosquitoes Could One Day Be Used as Forensic Evidence

 To test their theory, researchers collected blood consumed by 26 female mosquitoes from two homes.
 From these samples they were able to assemble 11 DNA profiles that matched up with the saliva samples they had taken from the homes' residents.
 Mosquitoes have a tendency to feed quickly and remain at the site, so it's theoretically possible for specimens found at the scene of a crime to have bitten the perpetrator and stuck around for hours to follow.
 And because different species are active during different times of the day, a mosquito with a belly full of incriminating DNA that’s known to be active around the same time the crime occurred could add an extra layer of evidence to the case.